Azure/Enterprise-Scale/eslzArm/README-AzureChina.md

 # Do-It-Yourself instructions for deploying Enterprise-Scale in Azure China

 # Change the variables below to contain the right values for your tenant, subscription, address space etc.
+# $Location determines the region where the metadata regarding the ARM deployment is stored, not where management groups, Azure Policies and Azure RBAC are stored because these resource are not deployed to a particular region.
+See https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/faq#why-are-we-asked-to-specify-azure-regions-during-the-azure-landing-zone-accelerator-deployment-and-what-are-they-used-for

 $ESLZPrefix = "ESLZ"
 $Location = "chinaeast2"